iamTruthy/Dicee/README.md

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)

+##                   About this application version

+This is a code along app, built with Angela Yu's flutter course.
+I made changes like migrating the application from android v1 to android v2 as the android embedding systrm from the course appeared to be "deprecated"